ilyas-360/zero-trust-aws/ARCHITECTURE.md

 # Architecture Deep Dive

 This document explains the design decisions behind every major architectural choice in this project.
 The goal is not to describe what was built — the code does that.
-The goal is to explain **why** each decision was made, what tradeoffs were accepted, and what would break first under real-.
+The goal is to explain **why** each decision was made, what tradeoffs were accepted, and what would break first under real-world pressure.

 ---